Evolution of a single spin in ideal Bose gas at finite temperatures: Summary

 \section{Summary}

-We have analyzed an exactly solvable model of spin decoherence at zero and finite temperatures in a bath formed by ideal Bose gas.
-The model suggests that bosons interact via short-range potential with the infinitely heavy spin-$1/2$ impurity when its state is $|\uparrow\rangle$.
+We have analyzed an exactly solvable model of spin decoherence at zero and finite temperatures in a bath formed by an ideal Bose gas.
+The model suggests that bosons interact via a short-range potential with the infinitely heavy spin-$1/2$ impurity when its state is $|\uparrow\rangle$.
 It is demonstrated, however, that this simplified case covers (via unitary transformation) the most general boson-impurity interactions with spin-flipping.
 By solving the Heisenberg-like equations for bosonic creation and annihilation operators, we were able to calculate the time evolution of the wave function or density matrix of the initially non-interacting system.
 Then, tracing out bosonic degrees of freedom, one obtains the reduced density matrix of spin.
 Two distinct situations were considered: the zero-temperature evolution in the medium of bosons in the BEC state and the finite-temperature case with bosons in thermal equilibrium.
-We have found that both the entanglement properties and decoherence dynamics crucially depend on a sign of the boson-impurity coupling.
-A sudden increase of the interaction strength drives the bosons prepared initially in the Bose-condensed state to occupy excited energy levels.
+We have found that both the entanglement properties and decoherence dynamics crucially depend on the sign of the boson-impurity coupling.
+A sudden increase in the interaction strength drives the bosons prepared initially in the Bose-condensed state to occupy excited energy levels.
 The calculated momentum distribution displays quite different time dependences for attractive and repulsive couplings.

 We thank Dr.~A.~Kuzmak for numerous discussions and comments regarding the manuscript.
-This work was partly supported by Project No.~0122U001514 from the Ministry of Education and Science of Ukraine.
+We are also grateful to Prof.~J.~Levinsen for his interest in the work and for providing the relevant references.
+The work of O.H. was supported by Project 2025.07/0326 (No.~0126U002943) from the National Research Foundation of Ukraine.